KurtSanders/STBalboaSpaControl/README.md

 # STBalboaSpaControl
+SanderSoft™ 2019

 ---

-#### Version 1.0.0
+#### Version 1.0.x
-Balboa™
+* This initial alpha version is functional VIEW STATUS Only.
+Future updates will be provided to allow one to change the spa operating state (Pumps, Lights, Heat Mode, Set Temperature, etc).

 ## Description:

 A custom SmartThings® SmartApp and Device Handlers (DTH) which provides a connection to ones compatible [Balboa™ spa controller](http://www.balboawatergroup.com/bwa) and WiFi module.

 This SmartThings application allows one to view the state of their [Balboa™ spa](http://www.balboawatergroup.com/bwa) with  [CloudControl™](https://www.bullfrogspas.com/cloudcontrol/).

-This initial version will be updated to allow one to change the spa operating state in future updates.

-## Weather Station Tile and Details View
+## My Spa Tile and Details View

 <p align="center">
 <img src="https://raw.githubusercontent.com/KurtSanders/BalboaSpaControl/master/images/screenshots/MainScreen1.jpeg" width=200>